 Best Trail Running Spots in the Finger Lakes Region

 Are you ready to take your running from the roads to the trails?
-Or perhaps you are already a trail runner looking for more of a challenge?
-Fortunately, the Finger Lakes region offers plenty of workout options for trail runners of all kinds.
-Check out our list of favorite spots, from easy sloping double-track trails to technical single-track routes with beautiful views.
+Or perhaps you are already a trail runner looking for a new challenge?
+Fortunately, the Finger Lakes region offers plenty of options for trail runners of all kinds.
+Check out our list of favorite spots, from easy-sloping double-track trails to technical single-track routes with beautiful views.

 The Catharine Valley Trail is the perfect place for the seasoned road runner to get a feel for running on trails.
-As a natural corridor that follows the old Chemung Barge Canal tow path, the trail runs from Watkins Glen to the hamlet of Pine Valley at a very modest grade.
+As a natural corridor that follows the old Chemung Barge Canal towpath, the trail runs from Watkins Glen to the hamlet of Pine Valley at a very modest grade.
 You can run long or short distances, but keep in mind that the Catharine Valley Trail is an out-and-back route.
-The low grade and wide, crushed stone path also make the trail a great option for runners with small children in strollers.
+The low-grade and wide, crushed stone path also makes the trail a great option for runners with small children in strollers.

 If you’re looking for a great location for technical elevation training, then Danby State Forest is the place for you.
 The popular Abbott Loop features 8 miles of trails that will get your heart rate up as you climb to the stunning lookout at Thatcher’s Pinnacles and your adrenaline pumping as you maneuver your way back down.
 With multiple spur trails, loops, and a seasonal road, every runner can find their right distance.
 Have trekking poles and want the chance to use them?
 Danby State Forest is an optimal place to try them out.